What is iPaaS? Gartner Provides a Reference Model

 iPaaS is a cloud-based integration solution that is steadily gaining buzz, but--as with other cloud offerings--it is important to look beyond the hype for actual substance.
 One sure sign that iPaaS is securing its place as a legitimate category in the cloud computing stack is Gartner’s slew of research publications in the past several months on iPaaS, the most recent of which is the “Gartner Reference Model of Integration PaaS.”
 This growing attention is a good sign for iPaaS vendors, but a few people may still be unclear about what iPaaS actually is or does.

 In simplest terms, iPaaS is a platform for building and deploying integrations within the cloud and between the cloud and enterprise.
-With iPaaS, users can develop integration flows that connect applications residing in the cloud or on-premise and then deploy them without installing or managing any hardware or middleware.
+With iPaaS, users can develop integration flows that connect applications residing in the cloud or on-premises and then deploy them without installing or managing any hardware or middleware.

 Providing further definition and specificity to the iPaaS category, Gartner outlines a number of key functions in its reference model.
 These include tools and technologies that support the execution of integration flows, the development and life cycle management of integrations, the management and monitoring of application flows, governance, and essential cloud features such as multitenancy, elasticity and self-provisioning.
 Gartner also sees iPaaS as a potential platform for the buying, selling, and exchange of integration flows (both out-of-the-box and custom-built patterns) between users, service providers, and integration providers.